everard/rosewm/README.md

 by any surface which belongs to such process, the surface _must_ be destroyed as soon as possible.

-When a system process creates an xdg_toplevel, the compositor configures the size of the surface.
+When a system process creates an xdg_toplevel, the compositor configures its size.
 For some system processes this is exact requirement, while for others it is a maximal limit.
 The following table specifies which behaviour is expected from which system process.

 | PROCESS             | LIMIT TYPE |
 |---------------------|------------|